elixir-cldr/cldr/ROADMAP.md

 Certain data items used frequently in `Cldr` and their usage should be in a normalised for so that a client library can rely upon such formats.
 The following is the definitive definition of how key data elements are represented:

 * `locale_name` locale name is the `String.t` representation of a locale.
-It is the data type of the locale as defined in CLDR such as "en-US", "fr", "zh-Hant" as examples.
+It is the data type of the locale as defined in CLDR such as "en-US", "fr", "zh-Hant" for example.

 * `language` is the language part of a `locale_name` or `Locale`.
 It is always a `String.t` and no attempt is ever made to convert it to an `atom`.